jimitit/SoundCloud-GreaseMonkey/README.md

 # SoundCloud-GreaseMonkey
-Show all songs above 50,000 plays on SoundCloud
+Show only songs above 50,000 plays on SoundCloud